 Using our 1000 mAh battery as an example; if it has a 20C discharge rating, that would mean you could pull a maximum sustained load up to 20,000 milliamps or 20 amps off that battery (20 x 1000 milliamps = 20,000 milliamps or 20 amps).
 From a purely theoretical time stand point, this equals 333 mAh of draw per minute so the 1000 mAh pack would be completely exhausted in about 3 minutes if it's exposed to the maximum rated 20C discharge rate the entire time.
 Calculation as follows: 20,000 mA divided by 60 minutes = 333 mAh which is then divided into the 1000 mAh capacity of the pack giving us 3.00 minutes).

-The higher the C rating, usually the more expensive the battery.
-This is where you can save some money.
+The higher the C rating, usually the more expensive and even slight heavier the battery gets.
+This is where you can save some money, and maybe even a little weight.
 Getting an extremely high discharge rated pack when there is no way you could possibly pull the full amount of power is not required but it won't hurt either.
 The most important thing is you can't go with too low a discharge C rating or you will damage your battery and possibly your ESC (electronic speed control).

 As a very general guide line, 25C to 30C discharge rated packs are the norm for most 250-400 size electric helicopters with general to light sport flying in mind.
 For larger birds, 25C to 30C discharge rated packs are a safe bet (again for normal to light sport).
 Once up to aggressive sport or 3D, that is where the 35C and up discharge rated packs come into play.